Sofolafolakunmi/HR-Data/README.md

 i.
 Attrition appears to vary significantly by department: ii.
 The R&D department has the highest attrition with 961 employees leaving. iii.
-Sales follows with 446 employees leaving.
-	The HR department has the lowest attrition at 63 employees.
+Sales follows with 446 employees leaving. iv.
+The HR department has the lowest attrition at 63 employees.
 - Attrition by Education Field:
 i.
 The Life Sciences field has the highest attrition count, followed by Medical and Marketing. ii.
 Fields like Technical Degree and other specialties show relatively lower attrition.